Island platform: Examples

 Many of the stations on the Great Central Railway in England (now almost entirely closed) were constructed in this form.
 This was because the line was planned to connect to a Channel Tunnel.
 If this happened, the lines would need to be compatible with continental loading gauge, and this would mean it would be easy to change the line to a larger gauge, by moving the track away from the platform to allow the wider bodied continental rolling stock to pass freely while leaving the platform area untouched.

-Island platforms are a very normal sight on Indian railway stations.
-Almost all railway stations in India consist of island platforms.
+Almost all railway stations in India have island platforms.

 Australia

-In Sydney, on the Eastern Suburbs Railway and the Epping Chatswood Railway, the twin tunnels are widely spaced and the tracks can remain at a constant track centres while still leaving room for the island platforms.
-A slight disadvantage is that crossovers have to be rather long.
-Examples in Melbourne include West Footscray, Middle Footscray, Albion and Tottenham on the Sunbury line, and Watsonia and Heidelberg on the Hurstbridge line.
+In Sydney, on the Eastern Suburbs Railway and the Sydney Metro North West and Bankstown Line, the twin tunnels are widely spaced and the tracks can remain at a constant track centres while still leaving room for the island platforms.
+Newer stations with island platforms include Edmonson Park and Leppington.
+Older stations include Milsons Point, and all stations between Waitara and Artamon on the T1 North Shore Line.
+Most stations between Flemington up to St Marys feature two pairs of island platforms, while most stations on the T6 Lidcombe and Bankstown Line contain island platforms.
+All stations between Turella and Panania on the T8 Airport and South Line are in an island platform arrangement (with Revesby having two island platforms), while Arncliffe, Hurstville, Oatley, and the entire Cronulla Branch (except Cronulla itself) on the T4 Eastern Suburbs and Illawarra Line are some other examples.

+Examples in Melbourne include West Footscray, Middle Footscray, Albion and Tottenham on the Sunbury line, Kananook on the Frankston Line, Aircraft, Williams Landing and Hoppers Crossing on the Werribee Line, Ardeer, Caroline Springs on the Ballarat Line, Glen Iris, Holmesglen, Jordanville and Syndal on the Glen Waverley Line, and Watsonia and Heidelberg on the Hurstbridge line.

+Most of Perth's railway stations are in an island platform arrangement, this is very common on older legacy lines and almost all newer built lines by Metronet.
+All stations on the Ellenbrook Line and the Airport Line have island platforms.

 Canada

 In Toronto, 29 subway stations use island platforms (a few in the newer stations on the Bloor–Danforth line, a few on the Yonge–University line and all of the Sheppard line).

-In Edmonton, all 18 LRT stations on the Capital Line and Metro Line use island platforms.
-The Valley Line under construction, utilizes the new low-floor LRT technology, but will only use island platforms on one of the twelve stops along the line.
+In Edmonton, all 18 LRT stations on the Capital Line and Metro Line used island platforms until NAIT/Blatchford Market station opened in 2024, the only station with side platforms as of 2024.
+The Valley Line Southeast uses low-floor LRT technology, but uses island platforms on only two of the 12 stops, Mill Woods and Davies.